A Man's Guide to Retinol

-Retinol (aka Vitamin A, retinyl palmitate, retinoids) is an important ingredient in recovering your skin cells from oxidative stress as it contains antioxidative properties (remember from our last gazette post: Antioxidants).
-It is one of the best anti-stress lines (wrinkles) and anti-acne ingredient as it tells your skin how to repair itself by creating newer, healthier skin cells.
+As an important anti-stress ingredient, retinol is used as a powerful active for acne, psoriasis as well as other skin diseases.
+Furthermore, it helps your skin cells recover from stress as it contains antioxidative properties.
+It's one of the best anti-stress lines ingredient as it tells your skin how to repair itself by creating newer, healthier skin cells.

 How does Retinol Do It?

 As explained above, retinol contains high antioxidative properties that fight off free radicals and aid in the production of collagen (the skin’s support foundation) by slowing down its degradation.
 In doing so, the skin begins to gain its elasticity - which we lose as we age.